influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/line_protocol_tutorial.md

 weather,location=us-midwest temperature=82
 ```

-It is possible to specify the precision (that is, if the timstamp is in hours,
+Use the HTTP API to specify timestamps with a precision other than nanoseconds,
-minutes, seconds, and so on) of the timestamp with the HTTP API.
+such as microseconds, milliseconds, or seconds.
-We recommend using the least precise precision possible as this can result in
+We recommend using the coarsest precision possible as this can result in
 significant improvements in compression.
 See the [API Reference](/influxdb/v1.0/tools/api/#write) for more information.